Aramideh/Open-Location-Code-for-ge-smallworld/README.md

 algorithm is publicly available and can be used without restriction.

 ### Author Notes
-This repository is the Magik implementation of google Open Location Code ( Plus Code ).
+This repository is the Magik implementation of Google's Open Location Code ( Plus Code ).